- Got any advice for improving my chances of getting in?

 Graduate Assistants serve the creative writing program while gaining valuable experience, including hosting visiting writers; managing the reading series; web-mastering our online information; serving as research assistants and assistant editors for The Hollins Critic; coordinating community events; screening submissions to contests for undergraduates and high school students; and serving as contacts for newly admitted MFA applicants.
 GA's may also have the opportunity to develop and offer a class during the January term.

-Visiting writers routinely lead discussion and craft sessions, in addition to mingling with students informally at receptions and going to lunch with students.
+Visiting writers routinely lead discussion and craft sessions, in addition to mingling with students informally at receptions and going to lunch with M.F.A. students.
 Because our community is relatively small, you will have uncommon access to the expertise of our faculty and visiting writers.
+This is something our alums say is distinctive about the Hollins program.

 - When will I hear if I am accepted, and then what?